Team – the staff and volunteers

 Our staff members have a vast amount of experience in delivery of Forest Schools programmes, outdoor education and creative activities.
-They are qualified in the Outdoor First Aid, are DBS checked, hold Food Safety Certificate and are members of the Forest School Association:
+They are qualified in Outdoor First Aid, are DBS checked, hold Food Safety certificates and are members of the Forest School Association:

 We also have a number of volunteers who contribute to the varied aspects of running of our Forest School including wildlife conservation and practical work as well as assisting sessions and events.

 Please get in touch if you are interested in our volunteering opportunities.

 Bright Woods Forest School CIC believes in children’s rights to play, access the natural world, experience appropriate risk and a healthy range of emotions.

 We believe that children who are given the freedom to play in the outdoors and get dirty and wet are simply happy children.
 Such children are more fulfilled, less prone to depression and more connected to the world around them.